Tony Hiles has written, produced and directed films and documentaries since the mid 1960s.

 English-born and raised, Hiles got hooked into photography after getting his first stills camera around the age of eight.
 Hiles did time as a mechanic in the air force, then moved to New Zealand in the 60s.

 His first film documented a visit by US President Lyndon B Johnson to New Zealand in 1966.
 Between then and 1969, Hiles made commercials for Stan Wemyss, who ran a production house out of what is now Wellington's Penthouse cinema.

-Lured to state television by the promise of more directing and producing work, Hiles spent the 70s making a wide variety of shows, from studio productions like On Camera to Country Calendar, from comedy and variety shows to factual television.
+Lured to state television by the promise of more directing and producing work, Hiles spent the 70s making a wide variety of shows, from studio productions like On Camera to Country Calendar, from comedy (The Les Deverett Variety Hour) and variety shows, to magazine programmes (Good Day).
 Hiles remembers it as "a luxurious time when we weren't driven by ratings".

 In 1980, Hiles and his partner, Fair Go presenter Judith Fyfe, set up independent production company City Associates.
 Hiles focussed on social and arts documentaries, and later interactive projects like Waiorongomai - Waters of Repute.

 He used video cameras then untried in New Zealand to shoot 1981's From the Road, about photographer Robin Morrison.
 In 1988 Hiles directed the offbeat Flight of Fancy, which chronicles a project to build wings and fly by painter Michael Smither (you can read more about it here).
 The result sold well internationally; it also won Hiles a Special Jury Prize at the 1988 NZ Adventure Film Festival, was invited to French documentary festival Cinema du Reel, and also won a local award for Best Cinematography.